cid-harvard/reckoner/README.md

 file_pattern: ecomplexity_aduanas_{location}_{year}.dta
 ```

 The first three fields are just general descriptions.
-The fourth field,
+The third field specifies
+the file type, and there are a few preset ones.
+Ecomplexity is one that matches
+the output of our own STATA ecomplexity command.
+The types of checks that can
+be automatically run depend on the file type.

-however, defines all the files in your dataset.
-It's assumed that all your
+The fifth field, the pattern, defines all the files in your dataset.
+It's
-files have a uniform naming scheme.
-The parts between braces like `{location}`
+assumed that all your files have a uniform naming scheme.
+The parts between
-are a wildcard match.
-So, for example, it'll match the filename
+braces like `{location}` are a wildcard match.
+So, for example, it'll match the
-"ecomplexity_aduanas_est_2012.dta" and determine that for that file, `location`
+filename "ecomplexity_aduanas_est_2012.dta" and determine that for that file,
-must be equal to `est` and `year` must be `2012`.
+`location` must be equal to `est` and `year` must be `2012`.

 Since we didn’t provide a wildcard in the filename for entities (in our case
 products), it will assume that there is only one level of product aggregation.